Dream AI: From Google's Psychedelic Art to Your Next Business Breakthrough

 1. Be Specific and Descriptive

-2. Structure Your Prompts
+2. Structure Your Prompts for Success

-3. Use Negative Prompts
+3. Use Negative Prompts to Refine

-4. Iterate and Experiment
+4. Iterate, Iterate, Iterate

 Best Practices for Business and Professional Use

-1. Develop a Style Guide
+1. Develop an AI Style Guide

-3. Integrate, Don't Just Replace
+3. Augment, Don't Replace

 Quality External Resources and the Future